SciBorgo/Missing-data/paper/paper.md

 # Introduction {#intro}

-Missing data can undermine the validity and accuracy of research results [@Sainani2015; @Nakagawa2008; @Sterne2009].
-Data can go missing many ways.
+Missing data are values that should have been observed, but were not.
+Since the values are unobserved, this can mean the population of interest might not be properly sampled, inducing bias into study results.
+Left undetected or poorly handled, missing data can undermine the validity and accuracy of research results
+[@Sainani2015; @Nakagawa2008; @Sterne2009].
+Data can go
+missing many ways.
 For example, accidentally skipping a survey question, equipment failure, or intentionally not recording values.
 Before